mehulagg/gitlab/doc/ci/pipelines/settings.md

 However:

-- Job output logs and artifacts are [not visible for Guest users and non-project members](https://gitlab.com/gitlab-org/gitlab/-/issues/25649).
+- Job output logs and artifacts are [never visible for Guest users and non-project members](https://gitlab.com/gitlab-org/gitlab/-/issues/25649).
-- This setting has no effect on public projects.

 To change the visibility of your pipelines and related features: